-SITHFAB002 Provide Responsible Service of Alcohol (currently unavailable)
+SITHFAB002 Provide Responsible Service of Alcohol (Coming Soon)

 SITHFAB002 Provide Responsible Service of Alcohol is a nationally recognised and accredited unit of competence required by new entrants to the hospitality sector.
 In Queensland, all persons who serve and supply liquor are required to have this certification, apart from a few community based exemptions.
 The responsibility for ensuring employees working at licensed venues have RSA certification, within one month of starting work, lies with the licensee.
 A Statement of Attainment is issued upon successful completion.
 This competency is recognised in some other Australian jurisdictions.
 Note: If you hold a current RMLV certificate you are not required to also hold RSA certification.